 PAULINE EPISTLES

 The Pauline letters are messages from the Apostle Paul to the early church.
 They explain how the Body of Christ should live according to Christ’s teachings.
-These letters focus on important beliefs and practices for the Christian community.
+These letters focus on important beliefs and practices of the Christian community.

 The General Letters